georgexyz19/inkscapetutorial.org/content/posts/extension2_triangle_extension.md

 files under `/snap` directory.
 This is a security feature of snap apps.
 How do I know it?
 I waste several hours trying various methods but fail to modify permissions.
-In the end I simply uninstall the snap app and reinstall it through apt command.
+In the end I simply uninstall the snap app and reinstall Inkscape through [apt commands](https://www.omgubuntu.co.uk/2021/05/inkscape-1-1-released-new-features).

 Add those lines at the top of `base.py` to setup logging module.
+You need to change the `filename` directory if you are following this example.

 ```python
 from .localization import localize